-According to Josephus, no less than ten men, or no more than 20 would eat one lamb.
-There was a reason for that in some sense and that is because you had to eat the whole lamb.
+According to Josephus, no less than 10 men, or no more than 20, would eat one lamb.
+There was a reason for that in some sense, and that is because you had to eat the whole lamb.
 No piece of the lamb could be left.
 Exodus 12 verses 4 and 43 to 46 indicate that they had to eat the whole lamb.
-So from 10 to 20 men were to eat one lamb.
-This is 13, Jesus and the twelve.
+So, from 10 to 20 men were to eat one lamb.
+This is 13; Jesus and the 12.

-Now here’s the way a Passover would have gone in Jesus’ day.
-And we have lots of indications of this in history around the time of our Lord.
-They would start with a prayer of thanks, the prayer of thanks, thanking God for His preservation, deliverance, protection, goodness, blessing, just a very general prayer.
+Now here’s the way a Passover would have gone in Jesus’ day, and we have lots of indications of this in history around the time of our Lord.
+They would start with a prayer of thanks, a prayer of thanks thanking God for His preservation, deliverance, protection, goodness, blessing; just a very general prayer.

 So I only say that little tangent because it came after they had gone through a ceremonial cleansing which hadn’t really affected their hearts at all.
 And before that evening was over and before Jesus was through with them, He would not only model selfless humility, but He would instruct them in that great legacy in John 13 through 16.

-So, starts with thanks, the first cup, and then the ceremonial cleansing.
-The next thing is the eating of bitter herbs.
-Bitter herbs symbolizing the bitterness of being in slavery in Egypt for all those centuries.
+So, it starts with thanks, the first cup, and then the ceremonial cleansing.
+The next thing is the eating of bitter herbs – bitter herbs symbolizing the bitterness of being in slavery in Egypt for all those centuries.
 There would be pieces of bread also dipped in a paste made out of fruits and nuts, kind of ground together into a brown paste.
 They would dip pieces of bread in the herbs and the paste and eat that, reminiscing about the bitterness of the people of God in captivity before God set them free.

 After that would come the singing of the Hallel.
-The Hallel is a sequence of psalms from Psalm 113 to Psalm 118.
-Psalms of praise and thanks to God.
+The Hallel is a sequence of psalms from Psalm 113 t 118 – psalms of praise and thanks to God.
 Here they would sing 113 and 114.
 They would sing the first two.
-And then would come the second cup of doubly diluted wine.
-At this point the father of the family, if it was in a family, or the head of the table in the case of Jesus, would give the Haggeda(?) which is the explanation of the meaning of all of this, the showing forth, the telling forth.
+Then would come the second cup of doubly diluted wine.
+At this point the father of the family, if it was in a family, or the head of the table in the case of Jesus, would give the Haggadah which is the explanation of the meaning of all of this, the showing forth, the telling forth.
 After the second cup of wine, an explanation of what this feast was about, they would then eat the lamb with unleavened bread.
 That’s the main meal.

 After that would come a third cup of doubly diluted wine, followed by the singing of the Hallel 115 to 118.
 And then a fourth cup of wine and it was over.

-Now that would be strung out for hours and intermingled with all conversation.
-So they ate the Passover and through it they listened and they talked and they acted and the interacted and Peter was confronted and Judas was confronted and Satan entered Judas and Jesus dismissed Judas and He taught and gave warnings and promises and the whole evening went that way.
+Now, that would be strung out for hours and intermingled with all conversation.
+So they ate the Passover, and through it they listened, and they talked, and they acted, and they interacted, and Peter was confronted, and Judas was confronted, and Satan entered Judas, and Jesus dismissed Judas, and He taught and gave warnings and promises and the whole evening went that way.

-He says then in verse 16, “I have earnestly desired to eat this Passover with you before I suffer, for I say to you, I will never again eat it until it is fulfilled in the Kingdom of God.”
-I shall never again...very strong language, again the strongest possible Greek negative, ou me, never, ever, ever will I eat this Passover.
+He says then in verse 16, “I have earnestly desired to eat this Passover with you before I suffer, for I say to you, I shall never again eat it until it is fulfilled in the Kingdom of God.”
+I shall never again – very strong language; again, the strongest possible Greek negative, ou mē, never, ever, ever will I eat this Passover.
 This is the last Passover.

 I know Jews all over the world celebrate the Passover today.
 It means a lot to them traditionally and historically, and that’s fine.
 But if you reject Jesus Christ, your religion is false, your Passover is meaningless.